tencentyun/qcloud-documents/product/移动与通信/信鸽/Android 接入/Android SDK 3.X 升级指南_en.md

            </intent-filter>
        </service>
 ```
-5. [Required] Check whether ` com.tencent.android.tpush.XGPushProvider`, `com.tencent.android.tpush.SettingsContentProvider`, and `com.tencent.mid.api.MidProvider` have been configured.
+5.[Required] Check whether ` com.tencent.android.tpush.XGPushProvider`, `com.tencent.android.tpush.SettingsContentProvider`, and `com.tencent.mid.api.MidProvider` have been configured.
 If not, the feature is unavailable.

 ```
 <!-- [Required] [Note] Modify authorities to package name .AUTH_XGPUSH.
 For example, package name in demo is: com.qq.xgdemo-->